Deleting edges to restrict the size of an epidemic: A specialised algorithm for

 As an example of its practical use, we have tested an implementation of our algorithm and a constraint satisfaction programming (CP) formulation of the problem to find minimum deletions to maximum components of five vertices on graphs derived from the persistent Scottish trade links.

 We report early preliminary results in Table \ref{tab:experiments}, giving the minimum deletions found by our algorithm and by the CP, and the time required.
-For the CP, most of the deletions were not confirmed to be minimum within 10 hours, but we report the time to this confirmation if it occurred within the 10 hour running time limit.
-We use the MiniZinc \cite{minizinc} modelling language as a front-end to the Gecode solver \cite{schultemodeling,gecode} for our CP.
+For the CP, most of the deletions were not confirmed to be minimum within 2 hours, but we report the time to this confirmation if it occurred within the 2 hour running time limit.
+We use an ensemble CP approach, running two separate solvers, and reporting the best result within the two hour limit.
+The first CP uses the MiniZinc \cite{minizinc} modelling language as a front-end to the Gecode solver \cite{schultemodeling,gecode}.
+Gecode was chosen for its ease of use and fast performance: it participates regularly in benchmarking challenges, and came first in all categories in the MiniZinc Challenge in 2009, 2010, 2011, and 2012 \cite{stuckeyMinizinc}.
+The second CP uses a custom-written program in the Choco solver \cite{choco}, a medalist in the last three MiniZinc Challenges, chosen for its speed and the presence of a local expert.

 Neither our algorithm nor the CP solver were successful in finding a minimum deletion within 24 hours on several of the graphs with higher treewidths (15 and 12), and we do not report these in the table.
 In all cases our algorithm is much faster in clock-time than the CP approach: both could likely be improved by careful optimisation of the implementations.